morganthomas/winning-arguments/winning-arguments.md

 Returning to premises 1-4, we have seen that they imply *x* is *y*, at least if we interpret the "is" in premises 2 and 4 as being the identity copula.
 But *x* is a written sentence and *y* is a spoken sentence.
 This contradicts the fact that no written sentence is a spoken sentence.
 This is the logical difficulty I wished to point to.

-What this argument implies is that we cannot accept all of premises 1-4, interpreting "is" as the identity copula and assuming that the transitive property of the identity copula is true.
+What this argument implies is that we cannot accept all of premises 1-4, interpreting "is" as the identity copula and assuming that the transitive property of the identity copula is a true principle about the identity copula.

 ## Statements